Dog Bite Treatment (cont.)

 When should I call the doctor for a dog bite?

 Medical care should be accessed if the dog bite disrupts the skin causing a puncture, laceration, or tear.
 As well, if there is pain at or near the injury site, underlying structures may have been damaged and medical care may be needed.

 If the skin is not disturbed, or if there is a minimal abrasion present, it may be reasonable to watch for signs of infection (pain, redness, warmth, swelling, and drainage of pus or fluid) before seeking medical care.

-Please note: if the victim elects not to seek medical care, the rabies immunization status of the dog needs to be determined immediately.
+Please note: if the victim elects not to seek medical care, the rabies immunization status of the dog must be determined immediately.
 Rabies therapy, if necessary, must begin as soon as possible.
-As well, the victim's tetanus status needs to be current.
+The victim's tetanus status also needs to be current.

 Infants and children should be evaluated after any dog bite.